 Motorcycle riders should exercise caution in these areas to reduce the likelihood of a sudden car door accident:

 City streets with curbside parking – The combination of tight spaces and hectic drivers rushing to work can be catastrophic for riders.

 Narrow roads with parallel parking – Less space to maneuver in case of inattentive drivers.

 Urban congestion – In heavy traffic, passengers may not wait for a curbside dropoff and exit in the middle of the road.
 In addition, the popularity of ridesharing means that this phenomenon is not limited to taxis anymore, and riders should also be wary of Uber and Lyft vehicles.

-Places with a lot of foot traffic – There is heavier concentration of passengers alighting at malls, hotels, airports, subway stations and commercial buildings, and they may forget to exercise caution while rushing to their appointment.
+Places with a lot of foot traffic – There is a heavier concentration of passengers alighting at malls, hotels, airports, subway stations, and commercial buildings, and they may forget to exercise caution while rushing to their appointment.

 Injuries That Can be Caused by Open Door Accidents